nathfavour/xandalyze2/AI.md

 # Modular AI Integration Guide (GitHub Models)

-This document outlines the modular integration of GitHub Models as implemented in **Xandalyze**.
+This document outlines the modular integration of GitHub Models as implemented in **Xandalyze AI**.
 This architecture is designed for high portability, security, and flexibility across any Next.js application.

 ## 1. Core Architecture Overview

 The integration follows a three-tier modular pattern:
 1.  **Backend (API Route)**: Securely handles API keys and communicates with GitHub Models Inference API.
-2.  **Service Layer (Custom Hook)**: Abstracts the fetch logic and handles client-side settings (like user-provided GitHub tokens).
+2.  **Service Layer (Custom Hook)**: Abstracts the fetch logic and handles client-side settings.
-3.  **UI Layer (Intent-based Components)**: Uses the service layer to perform specific tasks via prompt engineering.
+3.  **UI Layer (Intent-based Sidebar)**: Uses the service layer to perform specific tasks via prompt engineering in a resizable sidebar.

 ---